• Skip to primary navigation

 • Add the chopped red and green peppers and cook for a further minute.

-• Add in the 2 cloves of minced garlic and the tsp of minced ginger, and cook for another minute.
+• Add in the minced garlic and minced ginger, and cook for another minute.

 • Bring to the boil, and then turn down the heat and let it bubble (stirring every so often until slightly thickened.